mik3hall/Election-2016/gerrymandering/gerrymandering.md

 largest EG estimate in Wisconsin over the 42 year period spanned by this analysis (1972-2014).

-Obama's results are mentioned because this assessment uses the "uniform swing" imputation method for missing (uncontested) districts.
+Obama's results are mentioned because this assessment uses the "uniform swing", based on the presidential election, imputation method for missing (uncontested) districts.
 I attempted imputation based on past results from 2002-2010.

 So, we see that Jackman's numbers are the reverse of what the Washington Post article indicates.
 Maybe not a big difference unless you want to compare your own calculations to what is shown.
 For 2012 Jackman actually got the -.13, where I get -14.01853.
 The difference is probably due to vote shares.
 For 2012 Jackman gives "51.4% (±0.6, the uncertainty stemming from imputations for uncontested seats);" whereas, as shown above, I get 0.5170623 for 2012 using a different imputation determination.